ORNL/intersect-architecture/sos/logical/resilience/rollback.rst

    saving and restoration using :term:`OS` support.

 Rationale
-   This pattern enables a system to tolerate an error or failure through resumption of correct operation after impact.
+   The pattern enables a system to tolerate an error or failure through resumption of correct operation after impact.
 It relies on the capability to preserve system state before an error or failure, often in a periodic fashion, and restore the previously preserved system state upon such an